|Name||:||Terry Sergeant||Office Hours|

 When working a homework assignment you must not make any sort of electronic copy of work that is not your own.
 Also, you must type assignments yourself.
 Failure to abide by these rules is a violation of the academic integrity standards for this course.

-Office of the Director of Undergraduate Advising and Disabilities of such as soon as possible in the academic term (preferably during the first two weeks of a long semester) for which they are seeking accommodations.
+Director of Undergraduate Advising and Disabilities as soon as possible in the academic term (preferably during the first two weeks of a long semester) for which they are seeking accommodations.
 The director will prepare letters to appropriate faculty members concerning specific, reasonable academic adjustments for the student.
 The student is responsible for delivering accommodation letters and conferring with faculty members.
 Please refer to the most recent version of the Undergraduate Catalog for the complete policy.
-(Rachel King, Director of Undergraduate Advising and Disabilities, Office: SM-209, Phone: 670-5842, Email: firstname.lastname@example.org)
+(Rachel King, Director of Undergraduate Advising and Disabilities, Office: Sandefer Memorial, 1st floor Academic Advising Center, Phone: 670-5842, Email: email@example.com)

 Cases of suspected academic dishonesty will be handled in accordance with university policies outlined in Undergraduate Catalog and in the Student Handbook.
 The current catalog prescribes that “no student who has violated the Academic Integrity Policy will be allowed to graduate from Hardin-Simmons University with honors.”
 Penalties will be assigned at the discretion of the instructor and typically range from failure on the assignment to failure of the course.
 A general rule-of-thumb is that a first offense (if not too major) will result in a zero on the assignment and a second offense will result in an F for the course.
 The current catalog states that an F earned in this way cannot be replaced by retaking the course.